-This can be done by the use of a Pulse Oximeter.
-By measuring residents’ oxygen levels twice daily, caregivers can use the oximeter’s data to find out their underlying problems before patients fully present COVID-19 symptoms in a nursing home setting.
+The use of a Pulse Oximeter can do this.
+By measuring residents’ oxygen levels twice daily, caregivers can use the oximeter’s data to determine their underlying problems before they fully present COVID-19 symptoms in a nursing home setting.
 This can inform patients of their potential contraction up to 2 weeks earlier than a temperature check could.

 How You Can Help From Home

 You don’t have to be a data scientist to help contribute to the pool of local data.

 Folding@home lets you share your unused computer power to aid research into potential cures for coronavirus and other diseases.